epicdragonone/InteractionDesign/README.md

-Interaction Design Group 6
+Weather App for climbers, developed in a team as part of the Interaction Design module for first year computer science students at the University of Cambridge.

-Climbing weather app
+Developed by Group 6.